AT THE CROSSROADS OF ART AND HEALING

 It has been a series of ongoing healing journeys that allowed me to arrive at a point in 2011 where I realized that culture, particularly the visual arts, was where I wanted to be professionally.
-In our 21st first century world, where all our -isms and -archies have proved to be abysmal failures, the cultural sector determines who will be the final victor.
+In our 21st first century world, where all our -isms and -archies have proved to be abysmal failures, culture workers are continuously working to get themselves into the seat(s) of power.
 Why?
-The group that controls culture, controls the narrative.
+Quite simply, the group that controls culture, controls the narrative.
 The groups that have controlled culture are realizing that they have willing and ready opponents and thus, as De La Soul aptly proclaimed in 1996, "Stakes is high."

-These same healing journeys also provided me with a language for my ultimate destination, liberation - liberation writ large: mental, emotional, physical, and spiritual.
-Through the teachings of Lukumi, Palo Mayombe (especially), and Yoruba Isese traditions, I now have an adaptable spiritual toolkit that informs my words, thoughts, and behaviors.
+These same healing journeys also provided me with a language for my ultimate destination, liberation - liberation writ large: intellectual, emotional, physical, and spiritual.
+Through the teachings of Lukumi, Palo Mayombe (in particular), and Yoruba Isese traditions, I possess an adaptable spiritual toolkit that informs my words, thoughts, and behaviors.

 Negarra A. Kudumu works simultaneously as a healer, essayist, and curator of contemporary art.
 She engages with the pre- and post-colonial artistic and spiritual outputs of the African continent, the Americas, and South Asia.
 She is interested in cultural products as evidence of in tact connectivity to indigenous knowledge systems and pre-existing non-western cultural canons.
 Negarra investigates the ways in which contemporary makers continue to adapt their ancestral knowledge and technologies and reinvigorate discourses around trauma, healing, liberation, spirituality, and sexuality.